-As at 31st December 2015, the Company maintained Tier 1 as eligible own funds.
-The Company's Tier 1 Capital comprises of share capital and reserves less any intangible assets.
+As at 31st December 2016, the Company's eligible own funds consisted entirely of Common Equity Tier 1 ("CET1") capital.
+The Company's CET1 capital comprises of share capital, share premium and reserves, less intangible assets and contribution to the Investors Compensation Fund.
 Share Capital includes the Company's paid up capital and share premium and Reserves include retained earnings.

-As at 31 December 2015, the Company's issued share capital amounted to US\$ 1.640.100, divided into 5.467 issued and fully paid shares with a par value of US\$300 per share.
+As at 31 December 2016, the Company's issued share capital amounted to US\$ 1.640.100, divided into 5.467 issued and fully paid shares with a par value of US\$ 300 per share.
 Share premium amounts to US\$ 25.360.400.

-4 Minimum required own funds for Credit, Market and Operational Risk
+4. Minimum required own funds for Credit, Market and Operational Risk